connexcs/docs/docs/setup/advanced/prefix-set.md

 1. Add desired the prefixes in the Data field.
 1. Click **`Save`**.

-*The new set will now be available in Ingress Routing.

 ## Apply Prefix Set
 Prefix Sets can be applied to the following locations under the Management menu: